Go Back Email Link

 Instructions

-• Place chicken into a bowl.
-Add the Shaoxing wine, chicken stock powder, bi-carb soda and pepper.
-Mix to throughly combine.
-Cover and chill for at least 10 minutes or longer if time permits.
+• Place the chicken into a bowl.
+Add the Chinese cooking wine, chicken stock powder, bicarbonate of soda and white pepper.
+Mix well to coat evenly.
+Cover and refrigerate for at least 10 minutes (or longer if time allows).

-• Place cornflour into a small saucepan.
-Add a good splash of the chicken stock and mix to combine.
-Add the remaining chicken stock and the remainder of the sauce ingredients.
-Mix well to combine and set aside.
+• Add the cornflour to a small saucepan.
+Pour in a small splash of the chicken stock and stir until smooth.
+Add the remaining stock along with the lemon juice, sugar, honey, Shaoxing wine, garlic and salt.
+Stir well and set aside.e.

-• Place self-raising flour and cornflour into a bowl.
-Whisk to combine.
-Add the chilled soda water and mix until JUST combined.
-Do not over-mix.
-Some lumps are fine (this step is best done just prior to deep-frying).
+• In a bowl, whisk together the self-raising flour and cornflour.
+Add the chilled soda water and gently mix until just combined.
+Do not overmix — a few small lumps are fine.(This step is best done just before frying.)

-• Place the Lemon Sauce over a medium-high heat, stirring often until it comes to the boil and thickens.
+• Place the lemon honey sauce over medium-high heat, stirring constantly until it comes to the boil and thickens.
 Remove from heat.

-• Serve the chicken piled up over steamed rice with broccoli and drizzle over the Lemon Sauce.
-Garnish with toasted sesame seeds and spring/green onion curls.
-Serve immediately and enjoy.
+• Serve the crispy chicken over steamed rice with broccoli.
+Drizzle generously with the lemon honey sauce and garnish with sesame seeds and spring onion curls.
+Serve immediately.

 Notes